Journeys on this Train

 The train has a gorgeous bar/observation car.
 The inside bar has plenty of comfortable seating and a beautiful mirror.
 It also has an outdoor platform where live music is sometimes played.
 It’s also a great place to photograph the steep climb out of Cusco and the descent into the Sacred Valley and the lush fields and colorful villages in the foothills of the Andes Mountains.
 Pisco sours are made here.
 Just don't drink too many.

-The package price includes transfer from the train station to Machu Picchu, an excellent, guided tour, pre-purchased entry tickets on the day of arrival and afternoon tea at the at the Orient Express-owned Sanctuary Lodge, located just steps away.
+The package price includes transfer from the train station to Machu Picchu, an excellent, guided tour, pre-purchased entry tickets on the day of arrival and afternoon tea at the at the spectacular Sanctuary Lodge, located just steps away.
 Once back on board Hiram Bingham in the evening, pre-dinner cocktails are served in the lounge or the open-air observation deck, accompanied by live entertainment and a four-course gourmet menu.

 This trip can be made in one day; however, IRT travelers highly recommend overnighting at Sanctuary Lodge for at least one night before heading back to Cusco.
 That way, you have Machu Picchu almost to yourself in the late afternoon, and you can be among the first the next morning to get ready for the sun rise—a mystical event.